 Their Collection tells the fascinating story of British golf, through material dating from the 17th century to the present day.
 It is the most comprehensive golf collection in Britain, and one of the finest worldwide, celebrating golf from grass roots to international level.

 Over 16,000 items cover equipment (clubs, balls, manufacturing and clothing), prizes (trophies and medals), decorative art (artworks, ceramics, silverware and ephemera), film, photographs and archives (books, periodicals, programmes and patents).
 They welcome thousands of British and International group visitors each year to the museum.
 They offer discounted admission rates for groups of 10 or more people.
-Tour leaders gain free admission to the museum. group booking for 2016, please contact to book or call 01334 460046. www.britishgolfmuseum.co.uk
+Tour leaders gain free admission to the museum, please contact to book or call 01334 460046. www.britishgolfmuseum.co.uk

 The Devil's Porridge